betaflight/betaflight.com/docs/development/debugging/Hardware-Debugging-in-Eclipse.md

 	reset halt
 ```

-A this point you can launch the debug in Eclispe.
+A this point you can launch the debug in Eclipse.
 ![](http://i.imgur.com/u7wDgxv.png)

 # GDB and J Link